Tetrahedral molecular geometry: Tetrahedral bond angle

+An alternative proof using trigonometry is shown in the diagram at right.

 Examples

 Main group chemistry

 Aside from virtually all saturated organic compounds, most compounds of Si, Ge, and Sn are tetrahedral.
 Often tetrahedral molecules feature multiple bonding to the outer ligands, as in xenon tetroxide (XeO4), the perchlorate ion (ClO4-), the sulfate ion (SO4(2-)), the phosphate ion (PO4(3-)).
 Thiazyl trifluoride (SNF3) is tetrahedral, featuring a sulfur-to-nitrogen triple bond.

 Other molecules have a tetrahedral arrangement of electron pairs around a central atom; for example ammonia (NH3) with the nitrogen atom surrounded by three hydrogens and one lone pair.
 However the usual classification considers only the bonded atoms and not the lone pair, so that ammonia is actually considered as pyramidal.
 The H–N–H angles are 107°, contracted from 109.5°.
-This difference is attributed to the influence of the lone pair which exerts a greater repulsive influence than a bonded atom.
+This difference is attributed to the influence of the lone pair which gives a greater repulsive influence than a bonded atom.

 Transition metal chemistry

 Again the geometry is widespread, particularly so for complexes where the metal has d0 or d10 configuration.
 Illustrative examples include tetrakis(triphenylphosphine)palladium(0) (Pd[P(C6H5)3]4), nickel carbonyl (Ni(CO)4), and titanium tetrachloride (TiCl4).
 Many complexes with incompletely filled d-shells are often tetrahedral, e.g. the tetrahalides of iron(II), cobalt(II), and nickel(II).